Breedon Hall

 Breedon Hall, Breedon on the Hill in north-west Leicestershire, is a house of historical significance and is listed on the English Heritage Register.
 In 1620 it was a small timber-framed cottage.
 Soon after it was bought by the Curzon family and was successively enlarged until 1777 when it was given a new Georgian front.
 It was the ancestral home of the Curzons for over three centuries and then bought by the Shields family.
-Today it is owned by the Meynell family and provides bed-and-breakfast accommodation.
+Today it is owned by the Meynell family who provided bed-and-breakfast accommodation until 2025.

-The Curzon family
+Curzon family

 When the Curzon family bought the Breedon Estate in about 1620 there was a small cottage on the property.
-Richard Curzon (1599–1690) was the owner at this time.
+Richard Curzon was the owner at this time.
 His father was John Curzon of Kedleston.
-When Richard died in 1690 his son John Curzon (1664–1703) became the owner.
+When Richard died in 1690 his son John Curzon became the owner.
 In 1700 John married Mary Lilley, the daughter of Rowland Lilley.
-Their son Rev John Curzon (1701–1739) became the owner of Breedon Hall in 1703 when his father died.
+Their son Rev John Curzon became the owner of Breedon Hall in 1703 when his father died.
 It seems that his mother Mary may have continued to live there until her death in 1737 as he was the rector of Kedleston.
-In 1722 the Reverend married Anne Toone (1701–1791), daughter of Thomas Toone.
+In 1722 the Reverend married Anne Toone, daughter of Thomas Toone.